‘Deadliest Catch’ Fans Can Now Own A Piece Of Captain Phil Harris’ Paradise

 — Sierra Achenbach (@Heichou87) February 9, 2017

 What does the property look like?
 Anyone who had seen the film footage of Harris building his beloved birdfeeders saw him work his artistic magic at this very property.
 Phil was a craftsman and in this tranquil paradise, he created rustic, yet elaborate and intricate birdfeeders made out of cedar.
-Not unlike an old-fashioned doll house, the detailed finishings of the birdfeeders included such extravagances as a wraparound deck and small details like a table or a satellite dish.
+Not unlike an old-fashioned dollhouse, the detailed finishings of the birdfeeders included such extravagances as a wraparound deck and small details like a table or a satellite dish.

 Most of all, Captain Phil built this place to give him the ability to relax, after months of working his grueling and dangerous job of fishing in the Bering Sea, as shown on the Discovery show, Deadliest Catch.

-“Cornelia Marie fans-A rare and unique opportunity has presented itself!”
+“Cornelia Marie fans-A rare and unique opportunity has presented itself!

-“You have the opportunity to purchase the late Great Captain Phil Harris’ little piece of paradise located in Lake Stevens, WA.”
+“You have the opportunity to purchase the late Great Captain Phil Harris’ little piece of paradise located in Lake Stevens, WA.

-“Lake Connor Park is where Phil spent his time away from the Cornelia Marie to build bird houses, hang out with family and friends.”
+“Lake Connor Park is where Phil spent his time away from the Cornelia Marie to build bird houses, hang out with family and friends.

 “This is where Phil spent his down time, this was his sanctuary.
-Phil custom built this lot to accommodate his busy life style and for his need to rest and relax.”
+Phil custom built this lot to accommodate his busy life style and for his need to rest and relax.

-“This is a large site located on the only cul-de-sac in the park appropriately named the ‘Eagles Nest.'”
+“This is a large site located on the only cul-de-sac in the park appropriately named the ‘Eagles Nest.’

 “The site is equipped with power, water, septic and garbage.
 Phil personally built his oasis for privacy and comfort.
 The Gazebo has a propane fire pit for entertaining guests, a 120 sq foot barn style shed, patio, covered deck, trailer and custom landscaping with perimeter lighting.
-Phil’s personal trailer is a 2007 36’ Double D suite custom 5th wheel with granite counter tops, full size washer and dryer, king size motorized bed and lots of other extras.”
+Phil’s personal trailer is a 2007 36′ Double D suite custom 5th wheel with granite counter tops, full size washer and dryer, king size motorized bed and lots of other extras.

 “This is a great opportunity that will go fast.
 To set up an appointment call Lynn Andrews at 206-618-5077.
 All interested parties will have to pass a credit and background check per park rules.
 Serious inquiries only!”